You can enjoy The Line in person, via this website and through our free digital guide with the Bloomberg Connects app (click to download).

 Please be aware there are stretches of the route between cafes so please plan accordingly.

 It is completely free to experience The Line.
 There are two sections where you need to pay to travel: North Greenwich and the Royal Docks are connected by the London Cable Car, which is a cable car that takes you over the Thames.
 The Royal Docks and Cody Dock are connected by a short DLR journey (Royal Victoria to Star Lane).
-Click HERE for our map and download written directions from this page.
+Click HERE for our interactive map and download a digital version from this page.

 There are many transport options and links to The Line.
 You can arrive by underground, overground, bus, boat, cable car or DLR.
 Santander Cycles are available at the Queen Elizabeth Olympic Park (only).